 Don’t Underestimate the Importance of Referrals

-Referral marketing tips can help you recognize opportunities and inspire you to build your clientele:
+Referral marketing tips can help you recognize opportunities and inspire you to build your clientele.
+Consider the following:

 - Build relationships with local professionals who might have access to prospective clients.

 - Stay in touch with prospects and clients.
-Continue to express your commitment to the overall cause - helping people find the quality and affordable insurance coverage they deserve.
-Update customers with ways to reach you to learn more about your products and services.
+Continue to express your commitment to the overall cause—helping people find the high-quality, affordable insurance coverage they deserve.
+Keep clients up to date on the ways they can reach you to learn more about your products and services.

 - Recognize that referrals can come from the most unexpected conversations and circumstances.
 Be prepared with business cards on hand at all times.